ThaDafinser/UserAgentParser/README.md

 See detailed documenation here

 [local providers](docs/01-local-providers.md)
+Local providers are (most time) faster then HTTP providers and dont require a working internet connection.
+But you need to update them yourself from time to time, to make sure you detect the latest UAs

 [http providers](docs/02-http-providers.md)
+HTTP providers are simple to use, since you need only an API key to get started.
+But they require (always) a working internet connection.

 | Name                   | Type | Browser | Engine | Operating system | Device model | Device brand | Device type | Is mobile | Is bot | Bot name | Bot type | Comment |